In-grid-collective/servPubWiki/Workshop/05-VPN and Reverse Proxy Server workshop_new.md

 # Joining the VPN network from Pi

-Now we will jump to the Pi to join the network.
+Now we will jump to our Pi (wiki2print) to join the VPN network.

 To  join the network from the new client  use: